Lesson:

 started fighting and killing each other as they ran this way and that.

-haste to run away.
-The Israelites laughed and cheered and then chased
+The Israelites laughed and cheered and then chased them clean out of the

 Trusting God:

-When you feel afraid, remember what God could do with one man and his tiny
+When you feel afraid, remember what God did with one man and his tiny

 army.
-Our God is a big God and God is bigger than all our fears.
+Our God is a big God and He is bigger than all our fears.

-Ask Jesus to help you be brave, and then think about how big God
+Ask Jesus to help you be brave, and then think how big God really

-really is - He is bigger than the world, the sun and even the universe.
+is - He's bigger than the world, the sun and even the universe!

 In no time at all, your fears will begin to go as you begin to trust God,

 and His peace and love will fill your heart!
-Be like Gideon, don't
+Be like Gideon, you

 God bless.